dlr-pa/climaccf/docs/gStarted.rst

 Running & Output
 ================

-After defining configurations and inputting required directories, EnVLiB is ready to generate outputs.
+After defining configurations and inputting required directories, CLIMaCCF is ready to generate outputs.
 First of all, we import the library:

 ::

-    import envlib
+    import CLIMaCCF
-    from envlib.main_processing import ClimateImpact
+    from CLIMaCCF.main_processing import ClimateImpact

 Then, the inputted variables will be processed by using the following function.
 The processing in this step is mainly related to 1) extracting variables within inputted data, 2) calculating required variables from alternative ones in case of missing some variables (see Table 5 of the connected paper), 3) unifying the naming and dimension of variables, and 4)changing the resolution and geographical area.
 The preferred horizontal resolution and geographical area are inputted to the function.
 Notice that the horizontal resolution cannot be higher than the resolution of the inputted meteorological data.